Payroll Deductions

-The University Payroll Office ensures the appropriate taxes are withheld from employees' paychecks.
+The Payroll Shared Services Center ensures the appropriate taxes are withheld from employees' paychecks.
 For payroll purposes, deductions are divided into two categories: involuntary (mandatory) deductions and voluntary deductions.

 Key Information